josh-xu/eecs583-static-estimation/README.md

-This project is for eecs583.
+This project was for eecs583.